leuas/Vrdndi/docs/USAGE.md

 ### Usage Example

-Currently all type of hyperparameters are mixed in two classes: ``ProductiveModelConfig`` and ``HybirdProductiveModelConfig``.
+Currently all type of hyperparameters are mixed in two classes: ``ProductiveModelConfig`` and ``HybridProductiveModelConfig``.
 Current stucture is tentative and might change.

 ```python